-Germany not only contributes to the work of the United Nations through its Permanent Missions in New York, Geneva and Vienna, but it is also a host country to the UN.
+Germany not only contributes to the work of the United Nations through its Permanent Missions in New York, Geneva and Vienna, it is also a major host country to the UN.
 More than 25 organizations with over 1000 staff members are located in Germany, making it one of the leading locations for UN offices worldwide.

 In addition to the UN Campus in Bonn, other cities in Germany have become home to a variety of other UN organizations.
 These include an office of the International Labour Organization (ILO), a representation of the World Food Programme (WFP) and of the High Commissioner for Refugees (UNHCR) in Berlin, the International Tribunal for the Law of the Sea (ITLOS) in Hamburg, the German Office of the International Finance Corporation in Frankfurt/Main and the United Nations University – Institute for Integrated Management of Material Fluxes and of Resources in Dresden.